 Getting Married

 My mother met her husband at Orem High School.
 They married on September 9, 1965, in the Salt Lake City Temple.
-They were married 60 years.
+They were married for 60 years.
 Her faith endures, providing strength in her life.
 She has 7 children, 20 grandchildren, and 11 great-grandchildren.

 She was the primary president in the ward for years.
 She created many great lessons and activities for the children in the Provo ward.
 She has taught the Relief Society and Sunday school.
 She has a deep love of the gospel and faith in her Savior.